MetaMask/metamask-desktop/README.md

 You can find the latest version of MetaMask desktop app on [our releases page](https://github.com/MetaMask/desktop/releases).

-For help using MetaMask desktop app, for general questions, for feature requests, or developer questions, visit our [Discussions tab](https://github.com/MetaMask/desktop/discussions) on this repository.
+For help using MetaMask Desktop, or for general questions, feature requests, and developer questions, see the [Discussions tab](https://github.com/MetaMask/desktop/discussions).

 ## Monorepo